Ogbonnaya-max/week6/README.md

 - Determines the card type based on the first digits of the card number.
 - Handles input from the user via command line using the `readline` module in Node.js.

+**The regular expressions (regex) used in the code are used to match specific patterns in the credit card numbers to determine their types.
+Here's a brief description of each regex pattern:**

+-Visa Card Pattern:
+/^4/: This regex pattern matches credit card numbers that start with the digit 4, which is the common starting digit for Visa cards.

+-Mastercard Card Pattern:
+/^5[1-5]/: This regex pattern matches credit card numbers that start with the digit 5 followed by any digit from 1 to 5, inclusive.
+This pattern is commonly found in Mastercard card numbers.

+-American Express Card Pattern:
+/^3[47]/: This regex pattern matches credit card numbers that start with the digit 3 followed by either 4 or 7.
+American Express card numbers commonly start with these digits.

+-Discover Card Pattern:
+/^6(?:011|5[0-9]{2})/: This regex pattern matches credit card numbers that start with the digit 6 followed by either 011 or 5 followed by any two digits ([0-9]{2}).
+This pattern is specific to Discover card numbers.

+Each regex pattern is anchored with ^, which signifies the beginning of the string, ensuring that the pattern matches only at the beginning of the credit card number.
+These patterns are used in the getCardType() function to determine the type of credit card based on the first digits of the card number.

 ## FILES

 - `ValidateCard.js`: The main JavaScript file containing the program logic.